fvarnals/CV/README.md

 - Added feature automatically sets the alarm song to match the weather forecast for wakeup time and location.

-- utomated promotional pricing for my team at Amazon, reducing errors and saving up to 20 hours of work per week.
+- Automated promotional pricing for my team at Amazon, reducing errors and saving up to 20 hours of work per week.

 - Created an Excel deck to flag issues relating to key product metrics (i.e. stock and pricing issues), avoiding time consuming manual processing, and avoiding missed opportunities.